chagge/SVG-ICONS-KEYWORDS/README.md

 for any purpose, even commercially.
 The licensor cannot revoke these freedoms as long as you follow the license terms.

-#Copia, adapta o inspiate como te de la gana pero distribuye gratuitamente :)
+#Copia, adapta o inspirate como te de la gana pero distribuye gratuitamente :)